denzelrenner/Dissertation/README.md

 ## Project Title: An investigation into the association between host genetic elements and antibiotic resistant phenotype

+## Why carry out this analysis?

+Antibiotic resistance is a global crisis that continues to worsen as the rate of discovery for novel antimicrobial therapies reduces and antibiotics continue to be misused (misuse of antibiotics continues to rise in healthcare and agriculture), allowing for bacteria to develop resistance mechanisms to multiple different antibiotics.
+Currently, a single antibiotic resistance gene is considered responsible for the resistance phenotype of bacteria, and there is ongoing interest in using novel tools to discover and predict new antibiotic resistant loci thought to contribute to a resistant phenotype.
+However, it is more likely that there are many genes that are not ARGs but have a role in confering a resistance phenotype.

 ## What are the aims of our analysis?
 The aim of this study was to examine the relationship between antibiotic resistance, which is implied through the presence of an antibiotic resistance gene (ARG) family, and other unique genes within host genomes of diverse Gammaproteobacteria, focusing on how the presence of ARG families correlates with the presence or absence of various other genes in the genome.
 The use of ARG families and not a single ARG to determine our resistant phenotypes ensures we are not labelling resistance based on a single gene.
 We also investigated if there were COG categories or GO terms that were enriched in genes positively and negatively correlated with the presence of ARG families relative to the entire pan-genome.